pseudo-random numbers : Java Glossary

 Random Daily Quotation

-I use code similar to the above to use static macros to create such automatically changing quotations on pages such as the mindprod.com home page, The Java Glossary home page, The Computer Buyers’ Glossary home page, The Gay Glossary home page, The Environment page, The Politics page, The Religion page, The Ethics page, The Living Love page.
+I use the code above in my Static Macros package to every half hour change quotations at the top and bottom of pages such as the mindprod.com home page, The Java Glossary home page, The Computer Buyers’ Glossary home page, The Gay Glossary home page, The Environment page, The Politics page, The Religion page, The Ethics page, The Living Love page.
+I also use it to slowly rotate the PSAs (Public Service Advertisements) at the bottom of pages, every couple of months, a few randomly selected to change each day.

 Books